skyloutyr/VTT/README.md

 * If you control-click the transition button in the animations section of an object it will transition the animation for all clients immediately.
 * Objects can be marked as info objects.
 When marked as such they will also display their description when moused-over.
 * Particles may have variety by using sprite sheets, with fine control over the selection of a given sprite.
+* A rudimentary music player that has different playing modes, volume slider, ordering and basic controls.

 ---
 ## Known issues, suggestions and missing features tracker